evannetwork/evannetwork.github.io/dev/digital-twin.md

 In the first parameter, we're using null when working without Business Centers.
 When working in a Business Center scope, you must use the ENS domain name of the Business Center the contract was created in.

 With this code line you add the `targetAccount` to your Digital Twin contract.
 This is required when the account should also be able to add new entries or to set entries in the future.
-At the moment, it can read all the data of the Digital Twin, but it can't decrpyt the data because it has no key to decrypt it.
+At the moment, it can read all the data of the Digital Twin, but it can't decrypt the data because it has no key to decrypt it.

-When you want to share the key to decrpyt the data, you have to extend the Sharing of the Digital Twin contract.
+When you want to share the key to decrypt the data, you have to extend the Sharing of the Digital Twin contract.

 ```js
 const accountId = '0xb00fbeef5a926fa150baeaf04bfd673b056ba83d';